We are looking forward to meeting you!

 A graduate of the 2200 hour, ICT program in St John’s, NL, Denise has been practicing Massage The...
 Read More

-Jenny Roy wears two hats at our clinic, serving both pelvic health and pediatric clients.
-She tre...
+Jenny Roy brings a unique dual focus to our clinic, offering care in both pelvic health and pedia...
 Read More

 Dr. Rebecca Wynn was born and raised in New Brunswick.
 Her early interest and participation in sports led her to complete a Bachelor in Kinesiology from Acadia University.
 She continued and obtained a Doctorate of Chiropractic degree from the Canadian Memorial Chiropractic College (CMCC).
 During her studies she completed a certification in Contemporary Medical Acupuncture from McMaster University.